Search

 • Vibration.

 Those workers performing assembly line work - including manufacturing, finishing, cleaning, and meat/poultry/fish packaging - commonly report this injury.
-Cashiers, hairdressers, or knitters or sewers are examples of people whose work-related tasks involve the repetitive wrist movements associated with carpal tunnel syndrome.
-Bakers who flex or extend the wrist while kneading dough, and people who flex the fingers and wrist in tasks such as milking cows, using a spray paint gun, and hand-weeding are other examples.
+Cashiers, hairdressers, knitters or sewers are examples of people whose work-related tasks involve the repetitive wrist movements associated with carpal tunnel syndrome.
+Bakers who flex or extend the wrist while kneading dough and people who flex the fingers and wrist in tasks such as milking cows, using a spray paint gun, and hand-weeding are other examples.
 Excessive use of vibrating hand tools may also be related to carpal tunnel syndrome.

+A possible link between carpal tunnel syndrome and computer mouse use is uncertain.
 Note that the repetitive motions required for keyboard work and the use of a computer mouse may be related to the development of other injuries.

 Table 1